Agenda, decisions and minutes

 Decision:

-Prior to 19 July 2024, the contents and publication of the proposed Productivity Plan be agreed.
+(a) Cabinet agrees to the content and publication of the proposed Productivity Plan prior to 19 July 2024.

 Reason for the decision